krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 For the App Service Definition we need a Site Configuration of "NODE|10-lts"

-The Website Content will be added later over a Secondary Pipeline.
+The Website Content will be added later over a second Pipeline.

 ```
 resource "azurerm_app_service" "website" {